testdouble/mocktail/docs/faq/mocking_http.md

 the wrong solution to the problem.

 Suppose you're writing a unit test and trying to control for the network and thinking about using a library like Mocktail as a result.
-To illustrate by means of an example: imagine testing a method that makes a network request and does one thing if the response succeeds and another thing to handle failures.
+To illustrate: imagine you're testing a method that makes a network request and does one thing if the response succeeds and another thing to handle failures.

 You might want to write these two test cases: